influxdata/docs-v2/CONTRIBUTING.md

 To apply the formatting rules as you write, install the ESLint package for your editor and make sure it is configured to use the `docs-v2/.eslintrc` config file.

-`git commit` will run ESLint with the same rules and report syntax and formatting rule violations in staged HTML and JS files.
+`git commit` runs the `lint-staged` pre-commit hook.
+The hook applies the rules in `docs-v2/.eslintrc` and reports syntax and style violations in staged Markdown, HTML, and JS files.
 For now, the commit hook doesn't validate the syntax of code blocks within Markdown files, e.g.